waynemot/homepage_jekyll/README.md

 School of Computing (SoC) homepage project implemented in Jekyll using external styling links.

 This is my personal homepage on the cse.unl.edu server.
-The external styling used is provided by the UNL Web Developers Network, <wdn.unl.edu>, and intends to loosely emulate the header/look of the UNL WDN web template.
+The external styling used is provided by the UNL Web Developers Network, [wdn.unl.edu](https://wdn.unl.edu), and intends to loosely emulate the header/look of the UNL WDN web template.
 This includes reactive CSS responding to dark-theme settings honored by browsers.
 Use of the styles provided by the UNL WDN